kljensen/ddpstarter/README.md

 To start the app, run `docker-compose up`.
 To bring the app down, run `docker-compose down`.

 The first time you start-up in development, or after you make model changes, you'll need to run database migrations.
-With the app running, run `docker-compose exec python manage.py migrate` in order to run the migrations.
+With the app running, run `docker-compose exec web python manage.py migrate` in order to run the migrations.

 ## Requirements